Aldangie/Covid-19-Data-Analysis-BigQuery/README.md

 # Covid-19 Data Exploration (2020–2021)

 This project is a deep dive into global Covid-19 data from 2020 to 2021.
-I analyzed key indicators such as total cases, deaths, vaccination rates, and population data to understand the impact of the pandemic across different countries and continents.
+I analysed key indicators such as total cases, deaths, vaccination rates, and population data to understand the impact of the pandemic across different countries and continents.
 Through structured SQL queries, I uncovered meaningful patterns and trends to tell the story behind the numbers.

 ---